 The Jewish quarter was clearly marked, with a plaque showing the street plan as well as a display of photos of how it used to look.
 Now it was almost deserted.
 Spooky.
 Like visiting Harlem but all the African Americans have vanished and there are just white people left and not many of those.
 Or some former, bombed out Chinatown.
 Or most of the US, to Native Americans.

 The former Grand Synagogue (above and below) was destroyed jointly by the Nazis and the Soviets.
 The Nazis started the job and the Soviets finished it.
 It held 5000 people and was the last synagogue on a site that had housed shuls since at least 1440.

 The only visible Jews besides us were a few statues.
-It had been the same on past trips.
-It is only Vilnius, not Vilna anymore.
+It was the same on past trips.
+This is only Vilnius, not Vilna anymore.